ihabunek/twitch-dl/README.md

 Twitch Downloader
 =================

-A simple CLI tool for downloading videos from Twitch.
+CLI tool for downloading videos from twitch.tv

-Inspired by youtube-dl but improves upon it by using multiple concurrent connections to make the download faster.
+Inspired by [youtube-dl](https://youtube-dl.org/) but improves upon it by using multiple concurrent connections to make the download faster.

 Resources
 ---------